 Introduction

-Value dates are the dates on which FX trades settle, i.e. the date that the payments of each currency are made.
-The value dates for most FX trades are "spot", which generally means two business days from the trade date (T+2).
-The most notable exception to this rule is USD/CAD, which has a spot date one business day from the trade date (T+1).
-Spot dates for CAD crosses (e.g. GBP/CAD) normally take the spot date of the crossed currency pair and are therefore T+2.
+Value dates are the dates on which FX trades settle, i.e. the date that the payments in each currency are made.
+Value dates for most FX trades are "spot", which most commonly means two business days after the trade date (T+2).

 Forward trades

-It is possible to settle trades on dates other than the spot date, in which case the rate will be adjusted by forward points to compensate for the interest rate differential between the two currencies being traded.
-In addition to the spot date, there are many standard tenors (periods) on which it is possible to settle an FX trade.
-These include “1 month”, “tomorrow” (tom) and “6 months”.
-The post-spot tenors are calculated from the spot date rather than from the trade date.
-It is also possible to settle on any value date between any standard tenor.
-This is known as a “broken date”.
+A forward outright is a trade with a value date other than the spot date, whereby the spot rate is adjusted by forward points account for the interest rate differential between the two currencies being traded.
+In addition to the spot date, there are many standard tenors on which it is possible to settle an FX trade.
+Examples are TOM (tomorrow), 1W (1 week), 1M (1 month), 6M (6 months), 1Y (1 year) and 18M (18 months).
+Post-spot tenors are calculated from the spot date, not from the trade date.
+It is also possible to settle on any value date between any standard tenor; this is known as a "broken date".

 Value date roll-over

-For all major currency pairs except NZD/USD, global market convention is that value dates roll forward at 5pm New York time.
-Value dates for NZD/USD roll forward at 7am Auckland time.
-This means that the local time of the value date roll-over varies throughout the year, depending on daylight savings time conventions, as follows:
+For all currency pairs except NZD/USD and USD/SAR, global market convention is that value dates roll forward at 5pm New York time from Monday to Thursday and on Saturday.
+Value dates for NZD/USD instead roll forward at 7am Auckland time from Monday to Friday.
+Value dates for USD/SAR roll forward at 12pm Riyadh time.
+This means that the local time of the value date roll-over varies throughout the year, depending on the currency pair, each counterparty's location and daylight savings time conventions, as follows:

 London New York Auckland GMT